systemd/mkosi/mkosi/resources/mkosi.md

 : Note that using this feature with `mkosi qemu` requires systemd v254 or newer in the guest.

+`RuntimeNetwork=`: `--runtime-network=`

+: Takes one of `user`, `interface` or `none`.
+Specifies the networking to set up when booting the image. `user` sets up usermode networking.
+  `interface` sets up a virtual network connection between the host and the image.
+This translates to a veth interface for `mkosi shell` and `mkosi boot` and a tap interface for `mkosi qemu` and `mkosi vmspawn`.

+: Note that when using `interface`, mkosi does not automatically configure the host interface.
+It is expected that a recent version of `systemd-networkd` is running on the host which will automatically configure the host interface of the link.

 `SshKey=`, `--ssh-key=`

 : Path to the X509 private key in PEM format to use to connect to a